How Orange France transformed software development and defied the naysayers

 “When I told them about our plans. many of my colleagues looked at me as if I had two heads!”
 Perrett said.
 “They told me it was impossible, but we proved it wasn’t.”

-The team also built and deployed the application on Pivotal Cloud Foundry, a cloud-native platform that automates many of the administrative tasks that often hinder developer productivity.
+The team also built and deployed the application on Pivotal Platform, a cloud-native product that automates many of the administrative tasks that often hinder developer productivity.
 This meant Orange developers didn’t have to worry about network configurations or provisioning virtual machines but instead could spend most if not all of their time and attention on the application itself.

 Austin, Texas, Oct 7-10